 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-As a solo female traveller myself, my number one priority is safety.
-I never felt that I was in any danger.
+- Taipei is a safe city for solo female travellers.
 Even though the city feels safe, every traveller should continue to practice the usual safety precaution at all times.

-Even though it is not the most inexpensive place to visit in Asia, Taipei is considered very affordable for most visitors.
+- Taipei is considered very affordable for most visitors.
 There are fantastic cheap accommodation, inexpensive food and lots of free activities in Taipei.
-If you are a budget-conscious traveller, you will thoroughly enjoy Taipei without spending a lot of money.

 How to get to Taipei